awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 By publishing metrics to CloudWatch, you also make them available for use with [monitoring graphs](environment-health-console.md#environment-health-console-graphs) and [alarms](using-features.alarms.md)\.
 One free metric, *EnvironmentHealth*, is enabled automatically when you use enhanced health reporting\.
 Custom metrics other than *EnvironmentHealth* incur standard [CloudWatch charges](https://aws.amazon.com/cloudwatch/pricing/)\.

 To publish CloudWatch custom metrics for an environment, you must first enable enhanced health reporting on the environment\.
-See [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) for instructions\.
+See [Enabling Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) for instructions\.

 **Topics**
 + [Enhanced Health Reporting Metrics](#health-enhanced-cloudwatch-metrics)